![]() Espirito Santo Parish Church, Pujerra |

 The municipal district is a very mountainous area, with the only fertile land leading down to the river Genal.
 The Rio Guadalmansa's source is in the southern half of the municipality, cutting a deep valley through the mountains before reaching the sea between near Cancelada between San Pedro and Estepona.
 This geographic feature is nowadays known only to locals, but during the pre-industrial age was a major route to the coast.

 Park your car at the village entrance by the 'paseo' and walk past the fountain along Calle Fuente and consult one of the useful ceramic street plans.
 As with other pueblos blancos, visitors should aim for the main Plaza.
 This is where the parish church, the only building of note, can be found.
-The small 16th century Church of Espirito Santo is a single nave building with a square tower, which would have been founded as a chapel, served by the priests of Cenay.
+This small 16th century Church of Espirito Santo is a single nave building with a square tower, which would have been founded as a chapel, served by the priests of Cenay.
 Remodelled in the 18th century, it acquired various additions, including the top of the tower, with a two-sided addition atop.
 The church is reminiscent of simple hermitage chapels found throughout the area.
 It contains many images from the 17th-19th century.

 Oddly, many of its white stone houses have typically Arabic tiled roofs, alongside tiles bearing Greek Christian symbols taken from 11th Century Christian tombs.
-Clearly the people of Pujerra believe in seriously hedging their bets.

 It is impossible to escape the chestnuts here.
 With chestnut trees as far as the eye can see in every direction, it would be astonishing if they did not feature heavily in the village's economy.
 And, of course, they do.
 They even have their own fiesta each November, when the smell of roasting chestnuts seeps enticingly into every corner of Pujerra before floating out of the village and across the mountain.
 In the same month, a second fiesta is held to honour the Virgen de Fátima.
 The only other saint to be so honoured is the ubiquitous Anthony of Padua, a veritable superstar among saints to most Andalucíans.
 He gets his festival in June.